Yavor Konov: Acknowledgement

-His contribution to music and musicology is highly appreciated by the most authoritative institutions in this field – the Studio of Studies at the Baroque Music Center in Versailles and the Faculty of Music and Musicology of the University in Paris (Sorbonne).
-Prof. Yavor Konov is identified as an "Excellent Specialist" (2009).

-“Round Table around Yavor Konov” was held on November 24-th, 2011 in the Library of Versailles.
-The event was organized in honor of Bulgarian edition of "The Dictionary of Music" by de Brossard and on the initiative of leading French musicologists.
+His contribution to music and musicology is highly appreciated by the most authoritative institutions in this field – the Studio of Studies at the Baroque Music Center in Versailles and the Faculty of Music and Musicology of the university in Paris (Sorbonne).
+Konov is identified as an "excellent specialist" (2009).
+“Round Table around Yavor Konov” was held on November 24, 2011, in the library of Versailles.
+The event was organized in honor of Bulgarian edition of The Dictionary of Music by de Brossard and on the initiative of leading French musicologists.
 The case is considered to create a precedent in French-Bulgarian relations.